VAGAScom/pascoale/README.md

 I'm going to add new functions as I need them.

 Currently it has:
+- Pluralization and singularization (>= v0.3.0);
+- Proparoxytone, paroxytone and oxytone detection (>= v0.3.0);
 - Simple formatting considering accents in portuguese (upcase, downcase, capitalize);
 - Title formatting, considering prepositions and other others downcase;
 - Variations of a word at one and two **edit distances** (Reference: http://norvig.com/spell-correct.html);
 - Heuristic syllabic separation.
-My tests against a corpus of ~170K words shows 99.36% of correctness \o/.
+My tests against a corpus of ~170K words shows 99.36% of correctness (improved to ~99.56% on v0.3.0).

-The code is kinda slow, but I'm not worried about speed (yet).

 The name of the gem is a homage to "Prof. Pasquale Cipro Neto" (http://pt.wikipedia.org/wiki/Pasquale_Cipro_Neto), a great teacher!
 And yes, the name of the gem is wrong spelled as a joke ^_^